Topological enhancement of a PT-symmetric Su-Schrieffer-Heeger quantum battery: Abstract

 \section{Abstract}

-We investigate a non-Hermitian quantum battery based on the Su-Schrieffer-Heeger (SSH) lattice, charged through a $\mathcal{PT}$-symmetric protocol that alternates gain and loss between the two sublattices.
+We investigate a non-Hermitian quantum battery based on the Su-Schrieffer-Heeger (SSH) lattice, charged through a parity-time (\(\mathcal{PT}\))-symmetric protocol that alternates gain and loss between the two sublattices.
 The interplay between lattice topology and non-Hermiticity gives rise to both bulk and edge exceptional points (EPs), which govern the charging dynamics.
-In the topological regime, an edge-state EP emerges at an exponentially small non-Hermitian strength, resulting in early $\mathcal{PT}$-symmetry breaking and rapid energy accumulation.
-This topological enhancement originates from the $\mathcal{PT}$-symmetric non-Hermitian dynamics, in which the broken-symmetry edge mode with the largest imaginary part of the eigenvalue dominates the time evolution.
-Consequently, the topological phase consistently yields higher stored energy and faster saturation than the trivial configuration across all parameter regimes and system sizes.
+In the topological regime, an edge-state EP appears at a smaller gain-loss strength than the bulk thresholds and gives rise to an additional edge-broken regime absent in the trivial configuration.
+This topology-specific spectral structure is reflected in the charging dynamics, where the topological phase exhibits more favorable transient and long-time performance in the representative non-Hermitian regimes considered here.
+We further examine the corresponding Lindblad dynamics, identifying the non-Hermitian model as the conditional no-jump description of the same gain-loss processes.
+The Lindblad results show that the topological advantage remains visible at the level of stored energy, extractable work, and extractable fraction under unconditional open-system evolution.
 These findings demonstrate that topology constitutes a genuine physical resource for enhancing the performance of quantum batteries.